devjudge/angular-6-npm-in-docker/README.md

 IMPORTANT NOTES:

     1. The backend endpoint host url is mentioned in environment.ts as well as environment.prod.ts.
 The property name is "apiUrl".
+An example is mentioned in "app.component.ts".
     2. PLEASE USE THIS PROPERTY ("apiUrl") WHEN YOU ARE TRYING TO CALL A BACKEND API.
 ALSO DON'T CHANGE THIS PROPERTY ELSE THE APP WILL NOT BUILD PROPERLY AND YOUR SUBMISSION WILL NOT BE SCORED.
     3. Make sure that all the properties mentioned in environment.ts are also mentioned in environment.prod.ts for the app to build properly.
     4. Make sure you follow the steps mentioned under "PROJECT START STEPS" and ensure that the steps execute successfully.